just-nilux/just-nilux/README.md

            Python Engineer

-Drop me a message if you are interested in custom strategy and portfolio optimization.
+Drop me a message if you are interested in freqtrade strategy development and portfolio optimization.

-Status: Currently N/A. Wait for it.

 🫡  [nilux.ai](https://nilux.ai/)